slahrichi/oogasalad_BattleBoys/doc/plan/DESIGN_PLAN.md

   also switch to work on that at some point in the project.
 * Matthew - Developing `PlayerAPI` and its specific implementations such as the `HumanPlayer` and the `AI` variations.
 Will also develop controller.
+* Prajwal - I am focusing on the backend for the program.
+I will work on creating the tile occupants class which represents the most basic unit of the board and is implemented and abstracted to create all the special tiles like a ship block, mine block, island block etc. Depending on what is needed I will either move to the shop model or I will move to the ship builder which will allow users to create custom ships each with different functionalities, and that